Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 # A simple PC to Game Boy Printer interface with an Arduino

 The most cheap and basic setup you can imagine to print something from a PC to a Game Boy Printer !
-The Arduino code is the same used in the [GBCamera-Android-Manager](https://github.com/Raphael-Boichot/GBCamera-Android-Manager).
 The code originates from an [SD based version](https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer) which requires an SD shield.
 The project here requires nothing but an Arduino Uno and a PC.

 Here GNU Octave is used to encode images into Game Boy Tile Format, make legit printer packets with correct checksums and send them to the serial port in correct order.
 The Arduino acts as a luxury level shifter.
 It turns the asynchronous serial data sent to the Arduino into an SPI protocol compatible with the printer, in particular regarding timings and synchronous communication.